-Montgomery County Divorce Custody and Support Processes
+Montgomery County Divorce, Custody, and Support Processes

 In Montgomery County, a divorce action begins with the filing of a Complaint in Divorce by a Montgomery County divorce lawyer.
 The defendant-spouse usually is served with the Montgomery County Divorce Complaint by certified mail.
-A Divorce Decree will not generally be entered until all economic claims (equitable distribution, alimony, attorney fees, etc.) of the parties has been resolved by agreement or court order.
+A Divorce Decree will not generally be entered until all economic claims (equitable distribution, alimony, attorney fees, etc.) of the parties have been resolved by agreement or court order.

 Once a settlement on all economic claims has been reached or a court order for equitable distribution has been entered, either spouse may seek to obtain the entry of the Divorce Decree.

-MONTGOMERY COUNTY CHILD CUSTODY PROCEDURES
+MONTGOMERY COUNTY CUSTODY PROCEDURES

 MONTGOMERY COUNTY SUPPORT PROCEDURES